Constant Volume Chamber (MA)

 Constant

-- moisture and impurity gas are introduced into or extracted from the block at a constant flow rate.
-The same parameters as in the Controlled Moisture Source (MA) and Controlled Trace Gas Source (MA) blocks are made available in the block settings.
+- moisture and impurity gas are fed into or extracted from the unit at a constant flow rate.
+The same parameters as in the Moisture Source (MA) and Trace Gas Source (MA) units are made available in the unit settings.
 The S port is hidden. -

-`Controlled' - Moisture and impurity gas are introduced into or removed from the block at a time-varying flow rate.
-The S port is available.
-Units Controlled Moisture Source (MA) and Controlled Trace Gas Source (MA) are connected to this port.
+- Moisture and impurity gas are introduced into or removed from the unit at a time-varying flow rate.
+Port S is available.
+Units Moisture Source (MA) and Trace Gas Source (MA) are connected to this port.

 | Liquid